kb-dk/MerMEId/trunk/INSTALL.md

 Install these using you yum or apt-get or whatever.
 If your Linux is recent, that will do.
 You shouldn't need to look at my proposed versions.
 Configure HTTPD and Tomcat the standard ways, the former should run on port 80, and the latter on 8080.
+In the following I will refer to your server as example.org.

+### Check

+* http://example.org:80 should tell you something about httpd
+* http://example.org:8080 should tell you something about tomcat

+## 3. Install eXist DB

 There are two components that less likely to come with your OS, Orbeon and eXist DB.

-## 3. Install eXist DB

 Use a recent stable release of [eXist DB](http://exist-db.org/) xml database, e.g., use [4.4.0](https://bintray.com/existdb/releases/exist/4.4.0/view) or